Frequently Asked Questions

 +

-Think FICO scores: your credit score works at any bank.
+Think of it like a FICO score: your credit history works at any bank that reads the bureau.
 ERC-8004 is that layer for agents.
 Build credibility once, use it everywhere.
-The more exchanges that read the registry, the more valuable each verified transaction becomes.

 Can agents game the reputation system?